yorktronic/yorktronic.github.io/_posts/2016-7-12-turi-data-science-summit-notes.md

     * Separating foreground and background using matrix factorization

 # Churn Prediction Tutorial #
-***Note: Pretty much all of this tutorial was done in a Jupyter Notebook and cam be found in
-<a href="https://github.com/yorktronic/data-science-summit-2016-san-francisco/churn_prediction-tutorial" target="_blank">this repo on my GitHub.</a>***
+***Note: I tried to put this tutorial on GitHub but had several issues with large files and right now it's not working.
+It'll be up sooner rather than later***

 # Machine Learning in Production #
 **Dr. Yucheng Low, Chief Architect @ Turi**